FanTranslatorsInternational/Kuriimu2/README.md

 ## Download
 You can download the newest build of Kuriimu2 in the "Actions" tab.
 Just select the newest successful build and download its artifact.<br>
-You need to be logged in at github to download artifacts from a successful build.
+You need to be logged in at github to download artifacts from a successful build.<br>
 Those builds are considered beta and can contain bugs and unfinished features.

+There are several different GUI's you can choose from:
+1. WinForms: A graphical user interface in a more classic design.
+Can only be executed on Windows.
+2. EtoForms: A graphical user interface in a look native to the operating system.
+There are artifacts for Mac, Linux, and Windows.
+3. CommandLine: A command line interface of the main features of Kuriimu2.
+Can be executed on Mac, Linux, and Windows.

 ## Usage
 Kuriimu2 consists of many libraries and user interfaces.
 A build from "Actions" contains a ready-to-run GUI for you to execute.